-In some areas, half of all adults have no qualifications and this is linked to lower incomes, poor health and child poverty.
-Oxford has over 10,000 working-age residents claiming benefits - the highest percentage in the county.
+In some areas, half of all adults have no education or skills qualifications and this is linked to lower incomes, poor health and child poverty.
+Oxford has over 10,000 working-age residents claiming benefits - the highest percentage in Oxfordshire.

-Life expectancy in the most deprived areas is up to ten years less than in the wealthiest areas.
+Life expectancy in the most deprived areas is up to ten years less than in the wealthy areas.